gbv/aREF/aref.md

 and comment on issues to this specification at
 <https://github.com/gbv/aREF/issues>.

+This is version {VERSION} of aREF specification, last modified at {GIT_REVISION_DATE} with commit {GIT_REVISION_HASH}.
+The most recent version of this document is made available at <http://gbv.github.io/aREF/>.

+# Background

 ## Terminology

-Within this document terms written in "**bold**" refer to defined concepts in their definition and terms written in "*italics*" refer to concepts defined elsewhere in this document.
+Terms written in "**bold**" refer to terms at the place of their definition in this document.
+Terms written in "*italics*" refer to terms defined elsewhere in this document.
 Uppercase keywords (MUST, MAY, RECOMMENDED, SHOULD...) are used as defined in [RFC 2119].

 Syntax rules in this document are expressed in ABNF notation as specified by [RFC 5234].
 The term **string** in this document always refers to Unicode strings